SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 on.
 The firmware will be flashed to the console.
 This process may take a few minutes.

-The console LED will turn red and flicker while the firmware is flashed.
+When flashing the LED will turn red and flicker, followed by a considerable pause.
 The main menu will load when it has finished flashing.
-Until the menu loads, do not power off.
+Do not powr off until the menu loads.
 Delete the firmware file from your card after flashing.

-The SNT is protected from ever bricking as a result of firmware updates, but please still follow the above precautions to be safe.
+The SNT is protected from bricking as a result of firmware updates, but please still follow the above precautions to be safe.

 ## Organizing ROMs